Infin1teFour/Media_Player/readme.md

 ## Introduction

 This is a simple media player application built with Python.
 It uses several libraries including `tkinter` for the GUI, `pygame.mixer` for audio playback, and `pyglet` for font rendering.
-Program doesn`t reqiere user to dawnload any libraries it will dawnload them by it self.
+Program doesn`t reqiere user to download any libraries it will download them by it self.

 ## Using the program

-To run this program run the player.py file.
+To run this program, execute the `player.py` file.

-If you want to dawnload music from youtube then follow this steps:
+To download music from **YouTube**, follow these steps:
 1. Copy the link to the audio that you want to download.
-2. Paste the link to youtube to the entry bar on the bottom of the window.
+2. Paste the link into the entry bar at the bottom of the window.
-3. After that press the dawnload button next to the entry bar.
+3. Press the ***download*** button next to the entry bar.

+To import files from another folder, press the import button and select the desired file destination.<br>

+To play the imported or downloaded audio, select it from the playlist in the middle of the window and press the play button.<br>

+Use the ***forward*** and ***backward* buttons to navigate through the playlist.<br>

+The ***loop button*** allows you to loop the currently playing audio.<br>

+Press the ***play/pause button*** to control the playback.<br>

+The ***random*** button shuffles the playlist.<br>

+The ***motives*** button allows you to customize the appearance of the music player.
 ## Code explanation

 Code uses two pyhton files to work first one is ***[downloader.py](https://github.com/Infin1teFour/Media_Player/blob/main/downloader.py)***  and the second file is ***[player.py](https://github.com/Infin1teFour/Media_Player/blob/main/player.py)***.
 In this section some parts of the code in those files will be explained.